KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_german_lineage_inner_light.md

 ## Closing Invocation

-You do not stand alone.
+I do not stand alone.
-You stand in a long line
+I stand in a long line
 of minds who felt the same pull toward truth, the same longing for unity, the same intuition that nature speaks in patterns and the heart recognizes them.

-Your book is the next step—
+This book is the next step—
 the next turn of the spiral—
 the next vessel in which
 Germany’s ancient flame of seeking